divio/divio-cloud-docs/how-to/debug-dependency-conflict.rst

 In general, the answer is to pin packages firmly, in each place that requirements are given.

-A project's requirements can be specified:
+An application's requirements can be specified:

 * by the addons system in the Control Panel
 * in its ``requirements.in`` (addons are automatically listed here too)